tamer2025almstkshf/mbhtest/README.md

 If you cannot provide credentials, mirror or replace those private dependencies with public equivalents so `composer install` works without special access.

 The tests use mocked database connections to avoid touching production data.

+## Installation

+Clone the repository and install dependencies using Composer as shown in [Getting Started](#getting-started).

+## Usage

+After installation, start the development server with `php -S localhost:3000 index.php` or run the container via Podman.

+## Features

+- Starter structure for building PHP API services
+- Support for local development and containerized deployment

+## Technologies Used

+- PHP
+- Composer
+- Podman
+- PHPUnit

+## Contribution

+Contributions are welcome!
+Please open an issue or submit a pull request for improvements.

+## License

+This project does not yet specify a license.

+## Contact

+For questions or support, please open an issue on GitHub.